-It is because we make and use generalizations continually as we do mathematics that mathematical thinking and communicating will appear to have an abstract character for children if they are not involved in doing the generalizing for themselves.
+We make and use generalizations continually as we do mathematics, but mathematical thinking and communicating will appear to have an abstract character for children if they are not involved in doing the generalizing for themselves.

 Communicating mathematically, exploring relationships and generalizing all come together when doing mathematics.